 The ignition timing after the engine start is determined as follows so that the spark occurs at the most suitable timing for each engine condition.

-Electric Current Flow Time Control
+Electric Current Flow to Ignition Primary Coil Control

 To stabilize the secondary voltage generated in the ignition coil to a proper level, ESA system controls the time of primary current flow to the ignition coil.